How To Set Up And Use WordPress Permalinks

 Instead of this …

-Using post name permalinks helps visitors understand what your content is about
+Using permalinks helps search engines and readers understand what the page is about

-(Using post name permalinks helps visitors and search engines understand what your content is about)
+(Using permalinks helps visitors and search engines understand what the content is about)

-• %postname% – A sanitized version of the post title.
-For example, if your post title is “Top Five Budget Travel Tips!”, the postname tag will convert this into “top-five-budget-travel-tips” (all letters converted to lower case and exclamation symbols removed) in the URL.
-Tip: You can edit this wording in the post slug field on the Add/Edit Post/Page screens.
+• %postname% – A correctly formatted version of your post title.
+For example, if your post title is “Top Five Budget Travel Tips!”, the postname tag will convert this into “top-five-budget-travel-tips” (all lower case letters and exclamation symbol deleted) in the URL.
+Tip: You can edit this text in the post slug field on the Add/Edit Post/Page screens.

 • %category% – A sanitized version of the category name.
 Nested sub-categories appear as nested directories in the URI (Uniform Resource Identifier – the string of characters used in the URL).
 Tip: You can edit this text in the category slug field in the New/Edit Category screens.